University Research Fund

 How to Apply

-Applications should be made by emailing a completed form to drbi@aber.ac.uk by the deadline along with a completed FEC form, and a subject title 'URF'.
+Applications should be made by emailing a completed form to drbi@aber.ac.uk by the deadline with the email subject title 'URF-[your Dept]-[your Surname]'.
 Applicants must have the approval from their Head(s) of Department(s), indicated by the Head of Department signature on the application form.
-Please download the Ffurflen Cais URF Application Form 2022-23 and save as (your name URF).
+Please download the Ffurflen Cais URF Application Form and save as 'URF-[your Dept]-[your Surname]'.

-Please contact your RDO for support with your application and FEC form well in advance of the deadline.
+Please contact your RDO if you require support with your application and Worktribe Standalone Budget well in advance of the deadline.

 For further information or queries about the URF contact rdostaff@aber.ac.uk